mascarenhas/alien/doc/alien.md

 Basic Usage
 -----------

-Loading a dynamic library is very simple; Alien by default assumes a naming scheme of lib*name*.dylib for OSX and lib*name*.so for other Unix systems.
+By default, Alien assumes a
+naming scheme of lib*name*.dylib for OSX and lib*name*.so for other Unix systems.
 If *name* is not one of the functions the `alien` module exports then you can get a reference to